DNNs, Dataset Statistics, and Correlation Functions: Implementing the Correlation Function Methodology

 \subsection{$N$-point Correlation Functions}

-Work in collaboration with Stephan Wojtowytsch\footnote{\url{https://www.mathematics.pitt.edu/people/stephan-wojtowytsch}.} examined the labelled numerals in the MNIST dataset and shows that $3$-point correlation functions are able to begin to distinguish, say, sevens from fours.
+Work in collaboration withStephan Wojtowytsch\footnote{\url{https://www.mathematics.pitt.edu/people/stephan-wojtowytsch}.} examined the labelled numerals in the MNIST dataset and shows that $3$-point correlation functions are able to begin to distinguish, say, sevens from fours.
 Compare the 2-point plots (figure~\ref{2-point-plots}) with the 3-point plots (figure~\ref{3-point-plots}).

 To yield the results displayed in figures~\ref{2-point-plots} and \ref{3-point-plots}, the MNIST data were changed from grayscale to black and white, with white pixels given the value 1 and black pixels the value 0.
 Each image is a square of $28^2$ pixels labelled by $x_{i,j}$.
-We first seek the probability that two pixels values $[x_{i,j}]$ and $[x_{i + \mbox{ {shift}}_x}, x_{j + \mbox{ {shift}}_y}]$ are both 1 (white) for some fixed $\mbox{{shift}} = (\mbox{ {shift}}_x, \mbox{ {shift}}_y)$.\footnote{``[$\cdot$]''= value of pixel [$\cdot$] $\in \{0,1\}$.} This (2-point) probability is given by:
+We first seek the probability that two pixels values $[x_{i,j}]$ and $[x_{i + \mbox{ {shift}}_x}, x_{j + \mbox{ {shift}}_y}]$ are both white (= 1) for some fixed $\mbox{{shift}} = (\mbox{ {shift}}_x, \mbox{ {shift}}_y)$.\footnote{``[$\cdot$]''= value of pixel [$\cdot$] $\in \{0,1\}$.} This (2-point) probability is given by:

 where